Prediction of clinical deterioration after admission from the pediatric emergency department.

 Women & Children

 Tarango, Stacy M; Pham, Phung K; Chung, Dayun; and Festekjian, Ara, "Prediction of clinical deterioration after admission from the pediatric emergency department."
 (2018).
-All Publications.
+Journal Articles and Abstracts.
 202.